 Internal Controls.
-A covered banking entity must establish, maintain, and enforce written internal controls that are reasonably designed to ensure that the trading activity of each trading unit is appropriate and consistent with the description of mission, strategy, and risk mitigation for each trading unit contained in its written policies and procedures its covered fund activities or investments comply with the requirements of section 13 of the BHC Act and this part and are appropriate given the limits on risk established by the banking entity.
-These written internal controls must also be reasonably designed and established to effectively monitor and identify for further analysis any covered tradingfund activity or investment that may indicate potential violations of section 13 of the BHC Act and this part.
-Further, the internal controls must describe procedures for remedying violations of section 13 of the BHC Act and this part.
-The written internal controls must include, at a minimum, the following.
+A banking entity must establish, maintain, and enforce internal controls that are reasonably designed to ensure that its covered fund activities or investments comply with the requirements of section 13 of the BHC Act and this part and are appropriate given the limits on risk established by the banking entity.
+These written internal controls must be reasonably designed and established to effectively monitor and identify for further analysis any covered fund activity or investment that may indicate potential violations of section 13 of the BHC Act or this part.